 Collectively, these factors have resulted in the adoption of more comprehensive data loss prevention (DLP) measures.
 DLP refers to a standalone software or a component of a wider set of cyber-security solutions used to manage and protect an organization’s data.
-According to experts, implementing DLP starts with a deep understanding of the type of data managed by the organization, its business nature, transaction types, distribution of digital assets, endpoints, connectivity, access privileges and existing security policies.
+According to experts, implementing data loss prevention starts with a deep understanding of the type of data managed by the organization, its business nature, transaction types, distribution of digital assets, endpoints, connectivity, access privileges and existing security policies.

 One of the most important aspects of DLP implementation is being aware of the organization’s individual risk, as the cyber-world hosts threats that are quite different from those of the physical world.
-In the cyber-world, threats relating to data loss span from espionage to complete destruction of all records, with the more prevalent data loss taking the form of data breaches and exfiltration.
+In the cyber world, threats relating to data loss span from espionage to the complete destruction of all records, with the more prevalent data loss taking the form of data breaches and exfiltration.
 Each type of loss occurs differently, has different impacts on the business, is perpetrated for different reasons by different types of threat actors and requires different prevention measures.